Shewa: History

 Menelik II, who escaped from Amba Mariam at the end of June 1865 when he was twenty one years old, quickly returned to war-ravaged Shewa.
-During the first part of his reign, he ordered the reconstruction of various fortified towns such as Ankober, Debre Berhan and Warra Ilu.
+During the first part of his reign, he ordered the reconstruction of various fortified towns such as Ankober, Debre Birhan and Warra Ilu.
 These sites had the advantage of being in the center of his realm, enabling him to remain in contact with the Christians to the south and the Muslim Oromos in the northeast.
 The area around these town moreover had rich pastures capable of feeding numerous cavalry and other livestock.
 After the Egyptian-Ethiopian War, Emperor Yohannes IV, who was angered over Menelik's claim to be the Emperor, marched into Shewa and ravaged the towns.
 Menelik, realizing that resistance was futile, was forced to submit to Yohannes.

 Escaping influence from Yohannes, Menelik moved his capital south from Ankober to Mount Entoto in 1884.
 There, his wife Taytu Betul was attracted to a nearby spring known as Finfinne by the local Oromo inhabitants.
 In the spring of 1886, Menelik chose the site for Addis Ababa, his future capital.
 Building began at once, and, when Menelik became emperor of the whole country in 1889, Addis Ababa became the capital of Ethiopia.